anshikajain11/Library-Management-System/README.md

 Can logout.

 Tools to be used-
-Use IDE to develop the project- Netbeans
+Use IDE to develop the project-
 MySQL for the database.

 Front End and Back End:
-- In Front End: Java Swing
+- In Front End: HTML,CSS,PHP,AJAX
 - In Back End: MySQL

 How  My project works?